 Fine old custom

-April 1921 photograph, held in the National Library of Ireland, of a hearse leading the funeral procession for Archbishop William Walsh around Dunphy's (Doyle's) corner from the North Circular Road onto the Phibsborough Road en route to the Glasnevin cemetery.
-Automobiles have replaced the mourners' horse-drawn carriages in this scene, and no funeral tram is rolling along the tracks.
+An April 1921 photograph held in the National Library of Ireland shows a horsedrawn hearse leading the funeral procession for Archbishop William Walsh around Dunphy's (Doyle's) corner from the North Circular Road onto the Phibsborough Road en route to the Glasnevin cemetery.
+Automobiles follow, but no funeral tram is seen rolling along the tracks.
 Source: www.flickr.com.

-Postcard, pre-1921, showing a Parisian electric tram dedicated to "service funéraire," carrying the deceased and mourners "between the church and the new cemetery of Vincennes located 5 km from the city."
+A pre-1921 postcard shows a Parisian electric tram dedicated to "service funéraire" carrying the deceased and mourners "between the church and the new cemetery of Vincennes located 5 km from the city."
 Source: Wikimedia Commons.

 Hearse which overturned in Ipswich in 2008.
 Source: www.dailymail.co.uk.